foodhype/common_algorithms/README.md

 common_algorithms
 =================

-Collection of algorithms (and data structures) I've implemented over time.
+Collection of algorithms and data structures that I've implemented over time.